smattes/concept-docs/docs/overview.md

 # Stack Anatomy
-First of all, these docs are auto-generated.
-Please contribue here: [https://github.com/CloudCoreo/concept-docs](https://github.com/CloudCoreo/concept-docs)
+First things first, these docs are auto-generated.
+If there are mistakes or you find that something is missing, please contribute here: [https://github.com/CloudCoreo/concept-docs](https://github.com/CloudCoreo/concept-docs)

+Let's get into it.

 'Stack' is, admittedly, very much an over used term in our industry.
 It seems that for some reason, everyone is quick to redefine it.